Theophilus London: Career

-London released his first mixtape "JAM!" in 2008.
-His second mixtape "This Charming Mixtape" came out in 2009 and his third mixtape "I Want You" in 2010.
-London's first tour was in 2009 alongside MeLo-X who was his DJ while his backing band was Body Language who he helped introduce to the final member to make the band a quartet.
+London released his first mixtape JAM! in 2008.
+His second mixtape This Charming Mixtape came out in 2009 and his third mixtape I Want You in 2010.
+London's first tour was in 2009 alongside MeLo-X, who was his DJ, while his backing band was Body Language, whom he helped introduce to the final member to make the band a quartet.

-His debut EP Lovers Holiday, released on Warner Bros.
-Records on February 7, 2011, featured TV on the Radio's Dave Sitek, Sara Quin from Tegan and Sara, Glasser, and Solange Knowles.
+His debut EP Lovers Holiday was released on Warner Bros.
+Records on February 7, 2011, and featured TV on the Radio's Dave Sitek, Sara Quin from Tegan and Sara, Glasser, and Solange Knowles.
 His full-length debut album Timez Are Weird These Days, mixed by producer Dan Carey, was released by Warner Brothers on July 19, 2011.

 London was one of the headliners of the Northside Festival in Brooklyn in June 2011.
 On June 30, London performed at the Montreal International Jazz Festival, in response to which the Montreal Gazette remarked "Theophilus London is going to be big.
 Very big.
 The buzz has been building for some time."
-Also in 2011, he was featured on the 90210 episode Up in Smoke.
+Also in 2011, he was featured on the 90210 episode "Up in Smoke".

 On February 22, 2012, London introduced his new single "Big Spender" to a select New York audience at the Encore Sessions at le Baron Chinatown.
 In March 2012, he performed with Solange at South by Southwest.
 He had previously introduced Solange to Dev Hynes, and the two went on to collaborate extensively on her 2012 EP True.
 London later released his mixtape "Rose Island Vol. 1" in July.
 He performed at Wireless Festival, Poolbar Festival, and RockNess in 2012, and Coachella in April 2013.